Optimization of Algorithmic Errors in Analog Quantum Simulations: Characterization of Error Type and Error Rate

 \section{Characterization of Error Type and Error Rate}

 Consider the problem of simulating evolution for a total time $T$, which is broken up into steps of length $\tau$ in physical time.
-As seen in Table \ref{tab:method_comparison}, the time it takes to implement a single step on the device varies for each sequence; these are labeled by $\tau_U$ for a pulse sequence $U$.
+As seen in Fig \ref{fig:zz_pulse_sequences}, the time it takes to implement a single step on the device varies for each sequence; these are labeled by $\tau_U$ for a pulse sequence $U$.
 This section analyzes the error accrued during a single step of the sequences described and shows how to optimize the length of this step to minimize the error.
-A time evolution operator $U$ that is a smooth function of two parameters $t$ and $\epsilon$ admits the following Taylor expansion:
+The contributions of different sources of error are isolated by considering a time evolution operator $U$ that is a smooth function of two parameters $t$ and $\epsilon$ that admits the following Taylor expansion:

 The figure of merit that will be used to compare the error scaling of the different evolution methods is the error rate

 where